mathiasarmstrong/jsonresume-theme-catalyst/README.md

 - **Sass** and **Handlebars** support to give you the full capabilties of the system and make it easier for you to build your own custom theme.
 - **Auto watch** for file changes and automatically recompile your core assets.
 - A modular file system.
-- Integration with [resume-cli](https://github.com/jsonresume/resume-cli) so you can still run the same commands against this project.
+- (WIP) Re-integration with [resume-cli](https://github.com/jsonresume/resume-cli) so you can still run the same commands against this project.

 ## Getting Started